 For a number of years I have been studying a novel with my students in my Pre-Algebra classes.
 It has been a fantastic experience, and I think every math teacher should at least consider whether a novel study would enhance their students’ experiences in their math class.
+I was featured on NewsChannel5 for my work tying in literature and mathematics!

 Below are a collection of books that I think would be fabulous additions to any mathematics curriculum.
 Books are included for a variety of age groups, and in two cases I have included a curriculum/book study that I have created for use in any math classroom.
 Also, I have categorized certain blog posts that involve Literature and Mathematics.
 You can check out those blog posts here: Literature and Mathematics.
 Additionally, here’s a curated list of “Mathematical Fiction” provided by Alex Kasman from the College of Charleston.
 As I read books from the list I’ll try to include them below.